-ANNUAL MEETING OF STOCKHOLDERS OF

-June 15, 2016 10:00 a.m. (local time) The Westin Mount Laurel 555 Fellowship Road Mount Laurel, New Jersey 08054

-IMPORTANT NOTICE OF INTERNET AVAILABILITY OF PROXY MATERIAL FOR THE ANNUAL MEETING:

-The notice of Meeting, Proxy Statement and Annual Report are being provided together with this Proxy Card and are also available at www.edocumentview.com/CHMI

-Please sign, date and mail your proxy card in the envelope provided as soon as possible.

-Please detach along perforated line e and mail in the envelope provided. $igg\downarrow$ VOTE "FOR" EACH OF THE LISTED PROPOSALS.
+ANNUAL MEETING OF STOCKHOLDERS OF CHERRY HILL MORTGAGE INVESTMENT CORPORATION June 14, 2017 8:00 a.m. (local time) The Westin Mount Laurel 555 Fellowship Road Mount Laurel, New Jersey 08054 IMPORTANT NOTICE OF INTERNET AVAILABILITY OF PROXY MATERIAL FOR THE ANNUAL MEETING: The notice of Meeting, Proxy Statement and Annual Report are being provided together with this Proxy Card and are also available at www.edocumentview.com/CHMI. date and mail your proxy envelope prov as pos ssible.
+Please detach along perforated line Please detach along perforated line and mail in the envelope provided.
+THE BOARD OF DIRECTORS RECOMMENDS A V PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOR NTE "FOR" EACH OF THE LISTED PROPOSALS.
 PE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE ☑ 1.
-The election as director of the nominees listed below (except as marked to the contrary below NOMINEES: FOR ALL NOMINEES Stanley C. Middleman Jeffrey B. Lown II Jonathan Kilsak Joseph P. Murin Regina M. Lowrie FOR ALL NOMINEES FOR ALL EXCEPT (See instructions below) INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here ● The ratification of Ernst & Young LLP as Cherry Hill's independent registered public accounting firm for the year ending December 31, 2016.
-FOR AGAINST ABSTAIN To change the address on your account, please check the box at right and indicate your new address in the address space above.
+PLEASE MARK YOUR VOTE IN BLUE OR BLACK INK AS SHOWN HERE S The election as director of the nominees listed below (except as marked to the contrary below FOR AGAINST ABSTAIN 2.
+The ratification of Ernst & Young LLP as Cheny Hill's NOMINEES: independent registered public accounting firm for the year ending December 31, 2017.
+WITHHOLD AUTHORITY FOR ALL NOMINEES FOR ALL EXCEPT (See instructions below) Obsert G. Mercer, Jr. Joseph P. Murin Regina M. Lowrie INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark, "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here ● To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-The undersigned acknowledges receipt from the company before the execution of this proxy of the Notes of Annual Meeting of Stockholders, a Proxy Statement for the 2016 Annual Meeting of Stockholders and the 2015 Annual Report to Stockholders. nature of Stockholder Note: Please sign exactly as your name appears on this Proxy.
-When shares attorney, trustee or guardian, please give full title as such.
+The undersigned acknowledges receipt from the company before the execution of this proxy of the Notes of Annual Meeting of Stockholders. a Proxy Statement for the 2017 Annual Meeting of Stockholders and the 2017 Annual Report to Stockholders. ature of Stockholder Date: Note: Please sign exactly as your name appears on this Proxy.
+When shares a attorney, trustee or guardian, please give hull title as such.
 If the signer title as such.
-If signor is a partnership, please sign in partnership name are held jointly, each holder should sign.
-When signing as executor, administrator, is a corporation, please sign full corporate name by duly authorized officer, giving full by authorized person.
+If signor is a partnership, please sign in partnership name re held jointly, each holder should sign.
+When signing as executor, administrator, is a corporation, please sign full corporate namely duily authorized officer, giving full by authorized person.